Magic Education in the Digital Age.

 No Intent to Deceive

 There was no deceit from David.
-He just found a new audience who appreciated his style and stunned them with some of the old classics of magic.
-Here he performs “The Invisible Deck.”
+He just found a new audience who appreciated his style and stunned them with some of the old classics of magic. his performance of the “Invisible Deck” annoyed many magicians as they had the special deck tossed away in a drawer.

 The internet and TV have popularized Magic in a way I have never seen before.
 Watch Penn and Teller Fool Us.
 If you are a well-informed magician, their use of “code” will reveal most of the secrets to you.
 I hope that after this new generation learns their tricks, curiosity brings them an interest in Magic history, and they discover the “Shoulders of the Giants” we all stand on.
 It is always good to know how we got to where we are today.
-History is available to the curious, and you will be better magician for knowing it.
+History is available to the curious, and you will be a better magician for knowing it.

 Boston Magician